zivtech/bear/docs/installation.md

 #Bear Installation

-There are more than one way to install the Bear installation profile.
+There are 2 ways we recommend to install the Bear installation profile.

 ##1.
 Install Bear with Drush Make. _(recommended for developers)_